nins15/Gradcam-for-cancer-images/README.md

 # Problem Statement

-Localisation of skin cancer on images using Gradcam.
+Localisation of skin cancer on categorical dataset of skin images using Gradcam.